HariPadBharti/hackRINov19/README.md

 <H1>This is a test repo </H1>

-This is a temperory repositiry for hackerRI meetup
+This is a temperory repository for hackerRI meetup

-this is  commotted
+this is  commited //Message passed

-not committted
+not committted //Passed

 Update User Findings in Hello.rb

+Update needed!!